-The IBM Watson Studio and Watson Knowledge Catalog apps are designed for collaboration among many users.
-After you activate the apps, you can add users to your IBM Cloud account so that they can share services and resources that are provisioned for the account.
+The IBM Watson Studio and Watson Knowledge Catalog services are designed for collaboration among many users.
+After you activate the services, you can add users to your IBM Cloud account so that they can share services and resources that are provisioned for the account.

-As the account owner, here’s what you need to do to finish setting up IBM Watson apps:
+As the account owner, here’s what you need to do to finish setting up Watson services:

 - In IBM Cloud: Provision an IBM Cloud Object Storage service for the account.
-All applications IBM Watson require an IBM Cloud Object Storage instance, but you need to provision only one instance.
+All Watson applications require an IBM Cloud Object Storage instance, but you need to provision only one instance.

 - In IBM Cloud: Add non-administrative users to the account and assign user roles so that they can access the account’s resources.

 Step 1: Provision an IBM Cloud Object Storage instance for the account in IBM Cloud

 - Log in to your IBM Cloud account.
-Make sure you’re logged in to the account and organization that you want to use for IBM Watson applications.
+Make sure you’re logged in to the account and select the resource group that you want to use for Watson applications.

 - Go to the IBM Cloud Object Storage page.